MeilleursAgents/deps-report/README.md

 ### Locally

+The tool has been tested on Python 3.9.
+If it is not available on your OS you can use [pyenv](https://github.com/pyenv/pyenv).

+You need to install [poetry](https://python-poetry.org/) to install the projects dependency with `poetry install`.

-Run the tool with the file specified as a path:
+Then you can run the tool with the file specified as a path:
-`deps-report Pipfile.lock`
+`poetry run deps-report Pipfile.lock`.

 ### As a Github Action